wavefrontshaping/ALP4lib/README.md

 ## Installation

 Just copy the ALP4.py file in the working directory.
 The win32 ALPX.dll files should be directly in the working directory and the win64 dll with the same name in a /x64 subfolder.
 Alternatively, a different dll directory can be set at the initialization of the DMD handler object.
-The dlls have the following names respectively for the 4.1, 4.2 and 4.3 version of the ALP API: 'alp41.dll', 'alp42.dll' and 'alp4395.dll'.
+The dlls have the following names respectively for the 4.1, 4.2 and 4.3 versions of the ALP API: 'alp41.dll', 'alp42.dll' and 'alp4395.dll'.

 ## A simple example